paulchen2713/RIS-MISO-HWI-DRL/README.md

 ## Paper
 Rejected by IEEE VTC2024-Spring\
-Working paper on ~IEEE Wireless Communication Letters~  IEEE Globecom 2024
+Working paper on ~IEEE Wireless Communication Letters~
+Under review of IEEE Globecom 2024

 ## Note
 ~I'll upload the code once I graduate or the paper gets accepted~ Never mind.\
-The code is a mess.
-I'm burning out.
-I give up.
+The code is a mess btw.

 ## Installing
 - Install Anaconda